 There is additionally a contemporary account from the Hittites who ruled most of eastern central Anatolia (modern Turkey) about a conflict occurring among their neighbors to the west that also seems to correspond to the Trojan War.
 In the Tawagalawa letter, written by Hittite king Hattushili III, warfare is described with some placename correspondences, summed up in Letters from the Hittite Kingdom, thus:²

 The Lukka Lands mentioned in the text are classical Lycia, and Wilusa is Ilios/Troy.

-The survivors from the Trojan side dispersed, some say settling Europe, tying into national origin myths from Rome to Britain, which, on the other hand, seems to lack archaeological foundation.
+The survivors from the Trojan side dispersed, some say settling Europe, tying into national origin myths from Rome to Britain, which, on the other hand, seems to lack archaeological attestation.
 As to the Greeks, the palatial centers as well as many other towns and villages of the Mycenaeans were abandoned and no further monumental stone buildings constructed.
-Wall painting disappeared, and, since there was no longer a redistributive economy to keep records of, Linear B writing also fell into disuse.
-The population declined, vital trade links were lost, and the organization of the state with kings, officials, and armies vanished.
+Wall painting disappeared, and, since there was no longer a redistributive economy to keep records for, Linear B writing also fell into disuse.
+The population declined, vital trade links were lost, and the organization of the state, with kings, officials, and armies vanished.
 O Brother, Where Art Thou? isn’t far from the mark in transposing Odysseus’ wanderings to the depression-era South.